CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 });
 ```

 We import the `RestaurantList` component, making sure to use the named import because that will continue to be the unconnected component.
 Then we use React Testing Library's `render()` function to render it.
-We pass a few the `loadRestaurants` function as a prop.
+We pass the `loadRestaurants` function as a prop.

 Finally, we're ready to run an expectation to confirm that the component loads restaurants on mount.
 We just check that our mock function was called: